rajabishek/blogger/source/_drafts/Java-Essentials.md

 - Secure
 - Architecture neutral & portable
 - High performance
-- Interpreted (Byte code is interpreted at runtime by the Java virtual machine)
+- Interpreted (Byte code is interpreted at runtime by the JVM)
 - Threaded and dynamic

 ## Strongly Typed Language